 Teaching Yoga in Community Centers

-Some community centers are for housing developments, residents of the local city or town, age specific, and some are for gated communities.
-Community centers are among the most relaxed and fun environments in which Yoga can be taught.
-The students may know one another, but frequently there is a wide turn out, which results in a variety of individuals who share a common interest.
-Teaching in this type of setting can be difficult, due to the varied skill and knowledge levels of the students, but many are willing to help each other, as well as listen to you.
+Some community centers are for housing developments local city or town residents, age-specific, and some are for gated communities.
+Community centers are among the most relaxed and fun environments for teaching Yoga.
+The students may know one another, but there is a vast turnout frequently, resulting in various individuals who share a common interest.
+Training in this setting can be difficult due to the students’ varied skill and knowledge levels, but many are willing to help each other and listen to you.

-Teaching Yoga classes, in this type of setting, opens the class to anyone who signs up or arrives, depending on how it is advertised; but this also means that there will be various degrees of skill levels among your students.
-Some students may practice Yoga on a regular basis, but more often than not, the students will have little, to no, experience.
+Teaching Yoga classes in this type of setting opens the class to anyone who signs up or arrives, depending on how it is advertised, but this also means that there will be various degrees of skill levels among your students.
+Some students may practice Yoga regularly, but more often than not, the students will have little to no experience.
 The unbalanced skill levels mean that some students may require extra help, and teachers must be entirely aware of the abilities of all students.

 Any location where people meet has the potential to be a location for a Yoga class.
 Look around you and see the realistic teaching opportunities in your community.
 All it takes is vision and the right conversation to open doors of opportunity.
 There are teachers who teach for years asa substitute or remain inactive on a studio substitute teacher list.
 They don’t look outside the box.
 It’s easy to follow what you are familiar with.